jillmpla/figma/README.md

 ### Detail Review
 - Browse admirers’ profiles with photos and details
 - Heart, discard, or save-for-later
-- Explore “Mutual Sparks” and suggested matches
+- Explore "Mutual Sparks" and suggested matches

 ### Communication
 - Scroll through chats with matches